littledivy/covid19-pune/README.md

 Many schools in Singhad road are planned to shut for 2 days.
 Authorities have warned traders to not take advantage of the situation by over pricing the masks and sanitizers.

+A Report from the Pune Times website:-

+In view of five persons testing positive for the coronavirus infection in Pune, three schools in Sinhgad Road area have decided to remain closed for the next two-three days.
+Nanded City School and Pawar Public School, located at Nanded city township, will remain shut till Saturday.